Q&A with Dr. Leilani Alvarez, DVM on the Best Foods and Supplements for Senior Dogs

-DR. ALVAREZ: By far the most common health problem is senior dogs is obesity.
+DR. ALVAREZ: By far the most common health problem in senior dogs is obesity.
 We estimate that approximately 70-80% of the dog population is overweight.
 Along with being overweight comes joint problems (arthritis) and diabetes.
 Senior dogs can also have decreased kidney function, cognitive disorders (like Alzheimer’s) and many types of cancer.

 Nutrition is for sure a vital component to keeping a senior dog healthy.
 In particular, quality protein can help maintain strong muscles, tendons and ligaments to help keep your dog mobile.
-In addition, rich sources of anti-oxidants and healthy vitamins can support healthy brain function and other vital organ functions (such as kidneys and liver).
+In addition, rich sources of antioxidants and healthy vitamins can support healthy brain function and other vital organ functions (such as kidneys and liver).
 Also, foods with the right balance of fiber can promote healthy gut flora to help maintain healthy digestion and immune function.

 THK: Is there a natural way to help an older dog with aches and pains in their joints?

 DR. ALVAREZ: The best way to avoid aches and pains is to keep your dog nice and lean!
 Daily exercise of at least 60 min per day will also help to improve musculoskeletal health.